ibm-cloud-docs/vmware-service/tutorials/vmwaas-ovftool.md

 {: toc-services="vmware-service"}
 {: toc-completion-time="30m"}

 The {{site.data.keyword.vmware-service_full}} is a powerful platform to manage virtualized resources and to facilitate the creation of flexible cloud environments.
-The VMware Open Virtualization Format Tool (OVFTool) simplifies the tasks of deploying and configuring virtual appliances within the VMware Cloud Director system.
+The VMware Open Virtualization Format Tool (OVFTool) simplifies the tasks of deploying and configuring virtual appliances within the VMware Cloud Director™ system.

 This tutorial provides an overview of using OVFTool to manage virtual appliances on VMware Cloud Director.